Converting documents to PDF

 OpenOffice is an open-source office suite.
 Among its many features, it can open a variety of formats (including Microsoft Office formats) and save documents as PDFs.
 It's completely free to download.

-Microsoft Office 365 can also export your documents as PDFs.
+Microsoft Office 365 and Google Workspace document apps can also export your documents as PDFs.

 Was this article helpful?